adamtilson/ense271/lab-4/lab-doc.md

 On the top of the home page, in the image bar, I have placed three images offset slightly to the left.
 We want to make an animation which automatically transitions through these three images at regular intervals.

 To create animations, we need to create a few keyframes.
-Our animations will be automatically animated between keyfrfames using interpolation, a process known as `inbetweening`, or just `tweening`.
+Our animations will be automatically animated between keyframes using interpolation, in a process known as `inbetweening`, or simply `tweening`.
 Each keyframe is a complete copy of an artboard, with only one or two small adjustments between keyframes.
-Switch to `design`, and drag the home page down into some open space so it easier to work with.
-Then make two copies of the home page, using ctrl+d.
+While still in `Prototype`, drag the home page down into some open space so it easier to work with.
+Next make two copies of the home page, using ctrl+d.
+If you make these copies in `Prototype`, existing links will be copied too, which will save us some time.
 Delete and reposition the images in the top bar so that one and only one unique image exists in the same place in each of the three artboards:

 ![Keyframes](res/11-keyframes.png)